SimVascular/svZeroDSolver/docs/pages/add_block.md

 * Implement the `update_constant`, `update_time` and `update_solution` functions.

-  * All matrix elements that are constant are specified in `update_constant(SparseSystem &system, std::vector<double> &parameters)`.
+  * All matrix elements that are constant are specified in `update_constant`.

-  * Matrix elements that depend only on time (not the solution of the problem itself) are specified in `update_time(SparseSystem &system, std::vector<double> &parameters)`.
+  * Matrix elements that depend only on time (not the solution of the problem itself) are specified in `update_time`.

   * Matrix elements that change with the solution (i.e. depend on the state variables themselves) are specified in `update_solution`.

-Not all blocks will require the latter two functions.
+  * Not all blocks will require the `update_time` and `update_solution` functions.

 * The elements of the `E`, `F`, `dC_dy` and `dC_dydot` matrices are populated using the syntax
 ```